Compare Binky

 Full comparison → Binky vs Refolder RefolderSetapp’s AI sorter for Downloads and batch rename.
 Subscription territory with a different vibe.

 Full comparison → Binky vs Finder By handDrag, drop, repeat.
-Works until the inbox starts yelling again.
+Works until the folder starts yelling again.

 Full comparison →How Binky stacks up

-Each page is Binky vs one other approach — rules apps, paid organizers, built-in scripting, AI on Setapp, or doing it by hand.
+Each page is Binky vs one other approach — automation apps, drag helpers, cleaners, built-in scripting, or doing it by hand.

 Built-in